intesys/liferay-seo-helper-plugin/readme.md

 It can be useful for automating page detail creation of frequent content like news, products and other structured content.

+The plugin runs on Tomcat and Wildfly bundles for Liferay 7 ga 6.

 ## Build / deploy

 - Build all modules in the seo-helper folder and deploy them to your container.
 If hot deploying with blade, navigate to the modules directory and run `blade deploy`